Police and Policing (L4105A)

 15 credits, Level 5

-The police in the UK are often thought of as a monolithic institution.
-You therefore look at how different policing practices shape media and public perceptions, and how they affect political response.
+There will be a focus on different types of approaches, contexts and situations, such as those relating to counter-terrorism, community, political protest, gender, and hate crime, amongst others.
+The police in the UK are more often than not thought of as a monolithic institution, thus how different policing practices shape media and public perceptions, and as a result how they affect political response, will also be explored.

 100%: Coursework (Essay, Report)